Raymond R. Baines

 Mr. Baines passed away July 17, 2018 at age 68.

-Pallbearers will be Austin Barrett, Bengie Oldham, Tony Reynolds, Don Baines, Thomas Baines, Nash Verges and Ashtan Dickens.
-Honorary pallbearers will be Tim Reynolds, Scott Worley, Ray Baines and Ken Verges.
+Pallbearers will be Austin Barrett, Bengie Oldham, Tony Reynolds, Don Baines, Thomas Baines, Nash Verges, Scott Worley and Ashtan Dickens.
+Honorary pallbearers will be Tim Reynolds and Ray Baines.

 Mr. Baines was a loving caring husband, father and grandfather and a member of Fairview Baptist Church.
 He retired from Perma Pipe on July 3, 2013 after 38 years with the company.
 He was an avid Dallas Cowboy fan.